 child is not null, and the returned value should include the

-the widget subtree; if it does not, then the application will have no
+child in the widget subtree; if it does not, then the application will

 If builder is null, it is as if a builder was specified that returned

 child directly.
 If it is null, routes must be provided using one of